What Determines My Website Speed?

-The loading time of your company’s web page can have a surprisingly substantial effect on its overall level of success.
+The loading time of your company’s web page can substantially affect its overall success.
 In the age of high-speed Internet, people invariably prefer sites that load quickly, and the more quickly your website loads, the more likely a given browser is to stay for your site’s content.
-If your company’s web page loads too slowly on a regular basis, examining these factors can help optimize its speed for all users, and you can read more about business web hosting at iiNet.
+If your company’s web page loads too slowly regularly, examining these factors can help optimize its speed for all users, and you can read more about business web hosting at iiNet.

 Determine Load Issues

-Before addressing your page loading speed issues, you’ll first need to establish their root causes as well as how severe they are.
-There are a number of online tools designed to analyze the loading speed of a web page for this purpose, with two of the most popular being Google’s Pagespeed Insights and YSlow by Yahoo.
-Utilities like these give you a better understanding of which elements are slowing down your page, allowing you to form a defined plan of action.
+Before addressing your page loading speed issues, you’ll need to establish their root causes and how severe they are.
+There are many online tools designed to analyze the loading speed of a web page for this purpose, with two of the most popular being Google’s Pagespeed Insights and YSlow by Yahoo.
+Utilities like these give you a better understanding of which elements are slowing down your page, allowing you to form a defined action plan.

 One of the most common causes of slow page loading speeds is an excess of large pictures.
-Pictures that are larger than necessary create drastic drops in performance when compared to pages with optimized images, and so if your page is loading too slowly because of large images, consider using an image compressor to downsize them into a more manageable form.
-Image compressors reduce the total size of images without affecting quality by removing unnecessary bytes from the file.
+Pictures that are larger than necessary create drastic drops in performance compared to pages with optimized images, so if your page loads too slowly because of large images, consider using an image compressor to downsize them into a more manageable form.
+Image compressors reduce the total size of ideas without affecting quality by removing unnecessary bytes from the file.

 Monitor Performance Regularly

 A recent study indicated that most users will abandon a site that takes 3 seconds or more to fully load, meaning that each delayed loading of your web page effectively amounts to money out of your pocket.
-Ensuring your web site performs at a high level could be the key to ensuring your business does the same.http://www.magpress.com/blog/what-determines-my-website-speedWhat Determines My Website Speed?http://www.magpress.com/wp-content/uploads/2015/04/what-determines-my-website-speed.jpghttp://www.magpress.com/wp-content/uploads/2015/04/what-determines-my-website-speed-e1431029215623-300x278.jpg
+Ensuring your website performs at a high level could be the key to ensuring your business does the same.